 At the Oberkotter Foundation, we fund programs in the United States that promote listening and spoken language (LSL) for children who are deaf or hard of hearing.
 We intentionally place children and their families at the center of everything we do and we celebrate with families the achievements their children are making when they have access to appropriate supports, services and resources.
-In our grantmaking, we look for organizations and policies committed to supporting children and families with integrated programs and services to address all of their needs.
-Visit LSLLife.com to explore the stories of a few families who have access to the supports and services they need for their children to have opportunities to achieve their full potential.
+In our grantmaking, we look for organizations and policies committed to ensuring children and families have access to coordinated LSL and audiology services.
+Visit LSLLife.com to explore the stories of a few families who had access to the supports and services they needed for their children to have opportunities to achieve their full potential.

 The concept of a family journey anchors our work supporting opportunities for children who are deaf or hard of hearing to reach their full potential.
 Although no two journeys are exactly alike, families generally take a number of the same, definitive steps on their paths with their children.
 These steps include the initial hearing screening, diagnosis of hearing loss, decisions about the language and literacy outcomes they want for their child and enrollment in early intervention.

 Visitors to our website will see that our visual depiction of the family journey has evolved and we are currently thinking about it as a wheel.
 For more information, read the Hearing First blog “The Wheel That Makes LSL Go Round!“

-No matter what route or shape a family’s individual journey ultimately takes, however, the Foundation recognizes that all families need significant support, information, resources, tools and services along the way.
-As part of our commitment to families, we place a priority on funding projects and programs that share our vision of the future and that seek to address the needs, gaps and barriers families face in locating and accessing information and services in their community.
+No matter what route or shape a family’s individual journey ultimately takes, however, the Foundation recognizes that all families need access to information, resources, tools, services and connections with other families along the way.
+As part of our commitment to families, we place a priority on funding projects and programs that share our vision of the future and that seek to address the needs, gaps and barriers families face in locating and accessing information, LSL and audiology services in their community.
 In reviewing grant applications, there are several factors driving our review and decision-making.
 These include: